My father and I bought a cabin here in 1986, and I’ve lived here full-time since 2000.

-I’m an avid outdoorsman and a good source on local outdoor recreation opportunities.
+I’m an avid outdoorsman and a good source on local outdoor recreation.
 I’m also certified as a Georgia Master Naturalist.

-In the interests of full disclosure, I am also the author of Black Elk’s Religion and The Black Elk Reader.
+In the interests of full disclosure, I am the author of Black Elk’s Religion and The Black Elk Reader.
 I’m also the author of an essay on tragedy in the International Kierkegaard Commentary.
-I used to own and operate Buckhead Editorial Service in Atlanta.
-In a former life, I was a college professor, and my doctorate is from Boston University (Philosophy of Religion).
+I used to own and operate Buckhead Editorial Service in Atlanta (1986-1997).
+In a former life, I was a college professor in Boston and Fort Wayne.
+My doctorate is from Boston University (Philosophy of Religion).
 I also attended Shimer College, graduated from the University of Chicago (Philosophy) and the Episcopal Theological School (Theology).